 - Legal Counsel

 Each of your stakeholders should work out the main issues that they believe will impact their scope of responsibilities on a particular project.
-The core idea is for everyone to have the chance to individually map out the best ways to contribute to the success of a project.
+The core idea is for everyone to have the chance to individually map out the best ways to contribute to your project’s success.

-The centre of every pre-construction meeting is the agenda.
-It is advised that the pre-construction meeting agenda should be prepared early with copies distributed to every attendee before the meeting.
+The agenda is the centre of every pre-construction meeting.
+The pre-construction meeting agenda should be prepared early with copies distributed to every attendee before the meeting.
 With the agenda in everyone’s hands, the meeting stays on track while distractions and surprises are eliminated.
 Common agenda items are:

 - Introduction to the owner and the project

 - Chains of command